tylerbutler/engineer/engineer/docs_source/dev/plugins.rst

 rudimentary plugin system for themes in version 0.2.3, version 0.3.0 introduced a much richer system and exposed ways to modify the post rendering pipeline somewhat in addition to Theme plugins.

-Engineer's plugin model is based on Marty Allchin's `simple plugin framework <http://martyalchin.com/2008/jan/10/simple-plugin-framework/>`_.
+Engineer's plugin model is based on Marty Alchin's `simple plugin framework <http://martyalchin.com/2008/jan/10/simple-plugin-framework/>`_.
 As such, creating your own plugin is relatively straightforward: